Waziup/learning-center-content/content/en/courses/7.AIDataScience/3.ComputerVision/_index.md

 Fully connected layer
 --------------------

-After a few blocks of CL and pooling layer, we usually use Fully Connected (FC) layers.
-In FC layers, all neurons are connected to the activations of the previous layers, resulting in a large number of parameters.
+The Fully Connected (FC) layer in a Convolutional Neural Network (CNN) is a crucial component responsible for connecting neurons across different layers.
+Typically positioned before the output layer, FC layers form the concluding segment of a CNN architecture.

+In the FC layer, input images, previously processed through convolutional and pooling layers, are flattened into a vector.
+This flattened vector is then transmitted through multiple FC layers where fundamental mathematical operations occur.
+This stage marks the initiation of the classification process, enabling the network to assign labels or make predictions.

+The connectivity between two FC layers enhances the network's performance, as the synergy of two fully connected layers often outperforms a single connected layer.
+In CNNs, these FC layers contribute to automating feature extraction and reducing the need for extensive human supervision in the learning process.

 The output in the last layer of a CNN is usually used for classification performed by the Softmax activation function.
 The number of feature maps in the last layer usually corresponds to the number of classes learned.

 Activation Functions